Employer Reference: Everything You Need to Know + Free Template

 Reference checks are valuable in making informed decisions.

-HR professionals often face significant challenges in determining which candidate fits a specific role based on resumes and interviews alone.
+HR professionals often face significant challenges in determining which candidate fits a specific role based on resumes and job interviews alone.

 Reference checks allow HR professionals to gather additional information about the candidate's work performance, interpersonal skills, and adaptability.